OpenElectionData/catco-guide/_guide/vii-can-we-try-something-different-creative-communications-strategies.en.md

 The power of comedy is in humanizing issues and generating positive emotions about something that might otherwise seem dull, overly complicated, or hopeless.

-{% figure caption:"Academy on Strengthening Citizen Observation in Closing Spaces." class:"left" %}
+{% figure caption:"Academy on Strengthening Citizen Observation in Closing Spaces.
+NDI Photo." class:"left" %}
 ![Academy on Strengthening Citizen Observation in Closing Spaces.](/assets/images/comedy-1-1.jpg "NDI Photo") {% endfigure %}

 Research shows that people take seriously the information they learn through comedy.
 By introducing a topic and information through humor, people’s minds are more open and ready to absorb otherwise challenging or complicated information.
 Comedians are often trusted messengers because they are seen as telling the truth or poking fun at power structures.
 This makes comedy an effective strategy for getting people to learn, care about, and take action on issues that might otherwise seem overly complicated, dull, or pessimistic.